Custom Tree Swing Installation

 The video above describes just about everything you need to

-know about my custom tree swing options and services.
+know about our custom tree swing options and services.

 First of all, a great tree swing is a safe tree swing!
-Safety is the foremost consideration before, during, and after any tree swing installation.
+The safety of the riders and of the tree itself are the foremost considerations before, during, and after every tree swing installation.

-Some people prefer a two-rope swing like the one pictured above.
-For this kind of swing it is important to find a horizontal limb on which to affix the ropes.
+Some people want a double-rope swing like the one pictured above.
+For this kind of swing, it is important to find a horizontal limb on which to affix the ropes.
 If the limb is not horizontal, the two ropes will be different lengths and the seat will twist at either end of the swing arc.

-Some people prefer, or some trees are best suited to, a single-rope swing (like the image to the right).
-With these kinds of swings the rope can be secured on any sturdy limb whether it is horizontal or not.
+Other people prefer, or their trees are best suited to, a single-rope swing like the image to the right.
+With single-rope swings, the rope can be secured on any sturdy limb, horizontal or not.
 One thing to keep in mind with single-rope swings is that the swinger can move 3-dimensionally - not just forward and backward.
 This means a single-rope swing has to be a greater distance from the trunk to minimize the chance of a trunk collision.

 What kinds of swings do you install?

-I specialize in very tall tree swing installations (ropes 30-60 feet long) that are out of the range of most ladders.
-I can safely install or service swings that are on limbs up to 100 feet tall.
-Click here for a video playlist of some of my recent swing installations.
+We specialize in very tall tree swing installations (ropes 30-60 feet long) that are out of the range of most ladders.
+We can safely install or service swings that are on limbs up to 100 feet tall.
+Click here for a video playlist of some of our recent swing installations.

 How do you install the swing hardware?

-A video is worth a 1000 words.
+A video is worth a thousand words.
 Check out this narrated video of a 30-foot-high, single-rope tree swing installation.

-It may seem like drilling a hole (or two) through the tree limb that is going to hold the swing is a bad idea, but if the limb is healthy a small hole will not weaken the limb whatsoever.
-In a short amount of time the tree will seal the wound making the system even stronger.
-The alternative means for hanging a tree swing - tying a rope or webbing around the limb - can actually be much worse for the limb since it can girdle the limb and prevent it from growing thicker.
-The main reason that I will not install tree swings by tying ropes around the limb is that there are too many ways that a rope in that configuration can deteriorate and fail without anyone from the ground ever noticing.
+It may seem like drilling a hole (or two) through the tree limb that is going to hold the swing is a bad idea, but if the limb is healthy, a small hole will not weaken it whatsoever.
+In a short amount of time, the tree will seal the wound, making the system even stronger.
+The alternative method for hanging a tree swing - tying a rope or webbing around the limb - can actually be very harmful to the limb.
+As the limb grows, it is likely to be girdled by the rope or strap, eventually killing the limb and making an unsafe swing.

 What about the swing seat?

-There are tons of options for the fun end of your tree swing.
-There are the traditional disc seats and plank seats, but there are also hammock chairs, tire swings, egg shaped suspended chairs, and even chairs intended for toddles.
-There are lots of great options online including:
+There are tons of options for the fun end of your tree swing!
+We install traditional disc and plank seats, but there are also group seats as pictured below, hammock chairs, tire swings, egg-shaped suspended chairs, and toddler seats.
+You can find many great options online.

 How can I know if my tree is a good candidate for a tree swing?